• Navigation icon for News

 Ella Scott

-Health and Human Services (HHS) Secretary Robert F Kennedy Jr is set to introduce new dietary guidelines in a bid to end the ‘war on saturated fats’.
+Robert F Kennedy Jr, the United States Health and Human Services (HHS) Secretary, is set to introduce new dietary guidelines in a bid to end the ‘war on saturated fats’.

-On Monday (17 November), the 71-year-old took to the stage at the Food Allergy Fund Leadership Forum to announce that new US legislation will ‘stress the importance of protein and saturated fats’.
+On Monday (17 November), the politician made an appearance at the Food Allergy Fund Leadership Forum to reveal that American legislation was possibly changing.

 Advert

-Robert F Kennedy Jr. is set to release dietary information next week to 'end' the 'war' on saturated fat (Alex Wong/Getty Images)
+Robert F Kennedy Jr. is set to release dietary information to 'end' the 'war' on saturated fat (Alex Wong/Getty Images)

-Robert F Kennedy Jr. is set to release dietary information next week to 'end' the 'war' on saturated fat (Alex Wong/Getty Images)
+Robert F Kennedy Jr. is set to release dietary information to 'end' the 'war' on saturated fat (Alex Wong/Getty Images)

 Advert